The Last Spritz

 Versace Pour Homme is the aromatic fougère that every list like this should include.
 Neroli, hyacinth, cedar, and amber — clean, fresh, and Mediterranean without being aquatic.
 It does everything a casual or office fragrance should do: stays close to skin, projects moderately, works in warm weather, and doesn't call attention to itself in closed spaces.

-At $25–40 it is genuinely one of the best buys in men's fragrance, full stop.
+At $30–$45 it is genuinely one of the best buys in men's fragrance, full stop.
 Not 'good for the price.'
 Good.
 The Versace name, the blue glass bottle, and the quality of the juice at this price point make it an embarrassingly good value.
 If you don't own a bottle, this is the gap in your collection.
 Buy it, use it for summer and office days, and stop thinking about it.
+See the full breakdown.

 Azzaro The Most Wanted

 The Most Wanted is the under-$100 compliment machine.
-Lavender and cardamom on top, toffee in the heart, warm amber and cedar in the base — it's gourmand-adjacent without crossing into dessert territory.
+Cardamom on top, toffee and caramel in the heart, warm amberwood in the base — it's gourmand-adjacent without crossing into dessert territory.
 The result is warm, inviting, and persistently complimented.
-Blind tests consistently show it performing with fragrances at three times the price.
+It punches at fragrances three times the price.

-At $45–60 it's the most obvious value on this list.
+FragranceNet has the 1.6oz at $85 — Amazon's listing is north of $115, which is why the buy-link points to FragranceNet.
 The Azzaro presentation is clean and gift-appropriate, the projection is excellent for the first 4–6 hours, and the dry-down stays pleasant well into hour 10.
 If you want one fragrance under $100 that reliably gets noticed, this is it.
-The answer to 'what are you wearing?' that makes people do a double-take when you tell them the price.
+See the full breakdown.

 Hawas